LifeguardSystem/lifeguard/README.md

     pass
 ```

-Builtin validations can be found in: [Wiki](https://github.com/LifeguardSystem/lifeguard/wiki).
+Builtin validations can be found in [Wiki](https://github.com/LifeguardSystem/lifeguard/wiki).

 ### Create a custom controller